fortrabbit/legal/sub-processors.md

 ## Usage statistics

-We are making use of **Google Analytics**. fortrabbit uses AdWords and Remarketing Lists features of Google Analytics for Display Advertisers.
+We are making use of **Matomo** to analyze traffic and help us to improve your user experience.
+Your IP address and cookies are stored on your browser.
+This data is only processed by us.

 ## Marketing & tracking

-We potentially use **Google AdWords** for re-marketing, as it is an effective way to stay on the radar of potential clients.
-We might also advertise on **Twitter** in a similar way, for this we are sharing about your visit, think "Tailored Audiences".
+We potentially might use **Google AdWords** for re-marketing, as it is an effective way to stay on the radar of potential clients (currently disabled).
+We might also advertise on **Twitter** in a similar way, for this we are sharing about your visit, think "Tailored Audiences" (currently disabled).

 ## Client communication